by Susan Flantzer © Unofficial Royalty 2018

 Maria Feodorovna and Paul had ten children including two Emperors of All Russia.
 Only one of their children did not survive childhood.

 At first, Maria Feodorovna and Catherine had a good relationship but the situation deteriorated when Maria’s first child was born in 1777.
 Just as Empress Elizabeth had done to her, Catherine the Great took away Maria’s firstborn child Alexander to raise him without interference from his parents.
 When a second son, Constantine, was born in 1779, Catherine also took him away.
 Maria and Paul were allowed to visit their sons only once a week.
 As their reward for producing an heir to the throne, Maria and Paul were given Pavlovsk Palace near Tsarkoye Selo.
-All of Maria and Paul’s remaining children were allowed to stay with them but the couple had a great feeling of animosity toward Catherine.
+Maria and Paul’s remaining children were allowed to stay with them, however, the couple had a great feeling of animosity toward Catherine.
 When their eldest daughter Alexandra was born, Catherine presented the couple with Gatchina Palace near St. Petersburg which had been built for Count Grigori Grigoryevich Orlov, who had been a favorite of Catherine.

 Empress Catherine never considered inviting her son Paul to share her power in governing Russia.
 Once Paul’s son Alexander (the future Alexander I, Emperor of All Russia) was born, it appeared that Catherine had found a more suitable heir.
 It is possible that Catherine intended to bypass Paul and name her grandson Alexander as her successor but she never got the chance.
 On November 4, 1796, Catherine suffered a stroke.
 Despite all attempts to revive her, she fell into a coma from which she never recovered.
 Catherine II (the Great), Empress of All Russia died on November 6, 1796, at the age of 67, after a reign of 34 years.
 Paul was now Emperor of All Russia.

-Now as the Emperor of All Russia, Paul sought to seek revenge for the deposed and disgraced Peter III and for the coup of his mother Catherine II.
-Upon his death in 1762, Peter had been buried without any honors at the Alexander Nevsky Monastery in St. Petersburg.
+Now as the Emperor of All Russia, Paul sought revenge for the deposed and disgraced his father Peter III and for the coup of his mother Catherine II.
+Upon his death in 1762, Peter III was buried without any honors at the Alexander Nevsky Monastery in St. Petersburg.
 Immediately after the death of Catherine II, Paul ordered the remains of Catherine’s husband, the deposed and murdered Peter III, Emperor of All Russia, transferred first to the church in the Winter Palace and then to the Peter and Paul Cathedral in St. Petersburg, the burial site of the Romanovs.
 60-year-old Alexei Orlov, who had played a role in deposing Peter III and possibly also in his death, was made to walk in the funeral cortege, holding the Imperial Crown as he walked in front of Peter’s coffin.
 Peter III was reburied in the Peter and Paul Cathedral in St. Petersburg at the same time as the burial of his wife Catherine II.
 Peter III had never been crowned so at the time of his reburial, Paul I personally performed the ritual of coronation on his father’s remains.

 Ironically, Paul I, Emperor of All Russia suffered a fate similar to Peter III.
 Paul’s reign lasted five years, ending with his assassination by conspirators.
 As Emperor, Paul agreed with the practices of autocracy and tried to prevent liberal ideas in the Russian Empire.
-He did not tolerate freedom of thought or resistance against autocracy.
+He did not tolerate freedom of thought or resistance against the autocracy.
 Because he overly taxed the nobility and limited their rights, the Russian nobles, by increasing numbers, were against him.
 Paul’s reign was becoming increasingly despotic.
 Eventually, the nobility reached their breaking point.
-As early as the end of 1797, rumors began swirling of a coup d’état being prepared by the nobility.
+As early as the end of 1797, rumors began swirling of a coup d’état being planned by the nobility.
 It is probable that Paul’s son and heir Alexander knew of the coup d’état plans and that Paul’s wife Maria Feodorovna knew about the existence of plans.

 Afraid of intrigues and assassination plots, Paul disliked the Winter Palace in St. Petersburg where he never felt safe.
-He ordered his birthplace, the dilapidated Summer Palace of Empress Elizabeth in St. Petersburg to be demolished and replaced it with a new fortified residence, the Mikhailovsky Castle.
+He ordered his birthplace, the dilapidated Summer Palace of Empress Elizabeth in St. Petersburg to be demolished and replaced with a new fortified residence, the Mikhailovsky Castle.
 In February 1801, Paul and his family moved into the Mikhailovsky Castle.
 On the night of March 23, 1801, only forty days after moving into the castle, a group of conspirators charged into Paul’s bedroom, forced him to abdicate, and then strangled and trampled him to death.
 Paul’s eldest son, who probably knew about the coup but not the murder plot, succeeded as Alexander I, Emperor of All Russia.
 Paul I, Emperor of All Russia was buried at the Peter and Paul Cathedral in St. Petersburg.

 Romanov Resources at Unofficial Royalty